sangstar/matmul/README.md

 pip install maturin
 ```

-Finally, build the crate and install it as a python module.
+Finally, build the crate and install it as a Python module.

 ```bash
 cd ruBLAS